rutar-academic/rutar.org/content/writing/how-to-build-a-personal-webpage-from-scratch.md

 A [favicon](https://en.wikipedia.org/wiki/Favicon) is a small image loaded by the browser and displayed on the website tab.
 There is a lot of different advice on how to appropriately set favicons, and unfortunately a lot of it is very outdated.

-These days, modern browsers support .svg favicons and this format is easiest way to add a favicon to your webpage: it is lightweight and scales properly.
+These days, modern browsers support [SVG](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) favicons and this format is easiest way to add a favicon to your webpage: it is lightweight and scales properly.
 There are lots of tools available to create these images - I used [this site](https://formito.com/tools/favicon).
 You can also just download an icon from a place like [font awesome](https://fontawesome.com/v5.15/icons?d=gallery&p=2&m=free) - there are a lot of options.
-There's a [web-hosted implementation](https://jakearchibald.github.io/svgomg/) of the [svgo tool](https://github.com/svg/svgo) which is useful for compressing your .svg file.
+There's a [web-hosted implementation](https://jakearchibald.github.io/svgomg/) of the [svgo tool](https://github.com/svg/svgo) which is useful for compressing your SVG file.

 To add the favicon to our webpage, first copy the icon file, say `icon.svg`, to the `static/` folder.
 Then add the following line to the `<head>` of your base template.
 ```
 <link rel="icon" href="/icon.svg" type="image/svg+xml">
 ```
-This tells the browser that there's an icon located at `/icon.svg`, and that it's an .svg file.
+This tells the browser that there's an icon located at `/icon.svg`, and that it's an SVG file.

 If you wish to support more devices, I'd recommend that you read this [favicon article](https://evilmartians.com/chronicles/how-to-favicon-in-2021-six-files-that-fit-most-needs).
 The next most important file to create would be a `favicon.ico` file: this will display the favicon even on outdated browsers.